AjeetK12345/Peritys-Innovations/README.md

 # Peritys-Innovations

 #Here's a detailed README file for your project that includes all essential instructions for setting up and running of model:
+This project demonstrates training a robust speech synthesis model using the VITS architecture, focusing on a non-Hindi language from the AI4Bharat data corpus.
+The main objective is to create a high-quality model capable of generating audio from text input and converting WAV audio to FLAC format via WebSockets.
+The setup begins by mounting Google Drive to access and store data conveniently.
+The dataset is downloaded from a specified URL and extracted for use.
+The code ensures dependencies like ffmpeg, librosa, and soundfile are installed, and the VITS repository is cloned for accessing model scripts.

+Data preparation involves parsing JSON files to extract transcripts, which are saved in a CSV format suitable for training.
+Audio files are normalized to maintain consistent sound quality.
+The data is split into training, validation, and testing sets to evaluate the model's generalization ability.
+A comprehensive model configuration is set up using the VitsConfig, specifying parameters such as batch size, number of epochs, and phoneme settings.
+The audio processor and tokenizer are initialized to convert text into token IDs for model training.

+Model training is managed through the Trainer class, which handles training and evaluation iterations.
+Regular checkpointing saves model weights for progress tracking and potential resumption.
+The model can generate audio from text through a defined inference pipeline, producing high-quality synthesized speech.
+Error handling throughout the code ensures the robustness of the data processing and training workflow, skipping over corrupted or missing files to prevent interruptions.
+This project setup, with detailed code and configuration, provides a clear path to training a custom VITS model for speech synthesis in non-Hindi languages.
 # Non-Hindi Speech Synthesis Model with VITS

 ## Project Overview